arifulmrislam/Datalogging-with-ChirpStack-Node-RED-InfluxDB-Grafana-with-Docker/README.md

-# Dell-Edge-Computer-Docker-InfluxDB-Grafana-Node-Red-and-ChirpStack
-Dell Edge Computer, Docker, InfluxDB, Grafana, Node-Red and ChirpStack
+# Monitoring a system for one or more servers.

 Hi all, there is a very quick guide how to configure a system monitoring for one or more servers using a modern stack of technologies, like Node-Red, Grafana, Docker and Telegraf with Influxdb.

+## Tools:

+- Dell Edge Computer(Linux OS-ubuntu20.04)

+- Docker

+- InfluxDB (Time series database)

+- Grafana (Data visualization platform)

+- Node-Red (A flow-based programming too)

+- and ChirpStack (Open-source LoRaWAN Network Server)

 ## Agenda: